Lebanese Premier League: Promotion and relegation

-A system of promotion and relegation exists between the Lebanese Premier League and the Lebanese Second Division since 1935.
-In April 1935, Second Division clubs requested a promotion system to be implemented.
-It was proposed that, at the end of the season, every Second Division team that wanted to be promoted to the First Division had to play against three teams from the First Division, winning all three.
-The teams from the First Division had to have at least 7 players from their squad in the previous season.
+A system of promotion and relegation has existed between the Lebanese Premier League and the Lebanese Second Division since 1935.
+In April 1935, Second Division clubs requested that a promotion system be implemented.
+It was proposed that, at the end of the season, every Second Division team seeking promotion to the First Division would have to play against three First Division teams and win all three matches.
+The First Division teams were required to have at least seven players from their previous season's squad.

-The two lowest placed teams in the Lebanese Premier League are relegated to the Second Division, and the top two teams from the Second Division promoted to the Lebanese Premier League.
+The number of clubs relegated from the Lebanese Premier League varies according to the regulations adopted for each season.
+In the 2025–26 season, two clubs were relegated to the Lebanese Second Division, one following its withdrawal from the competition and the other through its final league position.

+The LFA initially planned to reduce the First Division from 12 to 10 clubs for the 2027–28 season, which would have resulted in four clubs being relegated from the 2026–27 Premier League and two being promoted from the Second Division.
+In August 2026, however, the LFA Executive Committee reversed the decision and retained the 12-club format, restoring the system under which the bottom two First Division clubs are relegated.

 Video assistant referee

-Video assistant referee (VAR), was introduced to the Lebanese Premier League in the second half of the 2023–24 season.
-It uses technology and officials to assist the referee in making decisions on the pitch.
-The match between Ahed and Racing Beirut in the first matchday, on 6 August 2023, was the first to test the use of VAR.
+Video assistant referee (VAR) was introduced to the Lebanese Premier League during the second half of the 2023–24 season.
+It uses video technology and match officials to assist the referee in reviewing decisions during matches.
+A match between Ahed and Racing Beirut on 6 August 2023 was used to test the VAR system before its introduction.